GhoweVege/home-assistant.io/source/_integrations/vegehub.markdown

 Alternatively, a VegeHub can be added manually by going to `Settings->Devices and Services`, then click the "Add Integration" button, search for the VegeHub integration, and click on it.
 If your VegeHub is not already listed here, click "Setup another instance of Vegetronix VegeHub" where you will be prompted for the device's IP address in order to continue setup.

-There is currently no way to set up a VegeHub using {% term YAML %} in the 'configuration.yaml' file.
+There is currently no way to set up a VegeHub using {% term YAML %} in the `configuration.yaml` file.

-### Device Configuration

-Once set up, you can click on the VegeHub integration in `Settings->Devices and Services`.
-Here you can click "Configure" next to your VegeHub's listing in "Integration entries", where you will be able to set the sensor data type for any sensor channels on your VegeHub, and also change the "Default actuator duration", which is the maximum number of seconds that a command from Home Assistant will maintain control of a relay before releasing control back to the VegeHub's internal schedule.
-It defaults to 5 minutes (300 seconds).

-The options for sensor data types are:

-- Raw Voltage (Default) - Display and store the sensor value as the raw voltage measured by the VegeHub on this channel.
-- VH400 - This sensor channel is connected to a [VH400](https://www.vegetronix.com/Products/VH400/) soil moisture sensor.
-Data will be converted from raw voltage into soil moisture percentage before displaying or storing it in Home Assistant.
-- THERM200 - This sensor channel is connected to a [THERM200](https://www.vegetronix.com/Products/THERM200/) soil temperature sensor.
-Data will be converted from raw voltage into temperature before displaying or storing it in Home Assistant.

 ### Device Settings